Contractor Management — 7 min

 It’s also important to cover yourself when drafting and signing agreements with clients.
 Our legal experts can provide you with fully compliant contract templates, for both Philippine and international clients.

 As a sole proprietor, you do not need to publish financial statements or accounts.
-However, you should still keep organized, accurate records of all your income and expenditure (including client invoices, purchase orders, bank statements, and receipts).
-This will help you correctly file your taxes, give you a stronger picture of your financial situation, and generally make life easier if you are audited by the tax authorities.
+However, you should still keep organized, accurate records of all your income and expenditures (including client invoices, purchase orders, bank statements, and receipts).
+This helps you correctly file your taxes, gives you a stronger picture of your financial situation, and generally makes your life easier if you are audited by the tax authorities.

-As we’ve mentioned, independent contractors are classified differently to employees in the Philippines.
+As we’ve mentioned, independent contractors are classified differently from employees in the Philippines.
 Many of the protections and benefits employees enjoy do not typically apply to contractors.

 As an independent contractor, you can work with your clients to ensure this doesn’t happen.
 Discuss your role and responsibilities with them, and review the working arrangement regularly.